Confused by which sized-pot and compost you'll need for repotting? You're not alone! Why not purchase our Houseplant Repotting Kit that's comes with:

 • Carnivorous Terrariums - 'Carnivorous' Soil

-Creating your own potting-mix from Multi-Purpose Compost is beneficial to your experience and understanding of how plants interact with their soils.
-The image below comprises the five main ingredients needed to create your own compost.
+Creating your own potting-mix from Multi-Purpose Compost is rewarding but tough, especially when picking out your soil-brand.
+Many contain peat, or at the very least, large bits of bark and twigs that much be sifted out before repotting your plant.
+When you find a good quality compost, you'll soon learn about the benefits of understanding of how plants interact with their soils.
+The image below comprises the five main ingredients needed to create your own indoor compost successfully.

 You may think that using a water-retentive soil-profile like Multi-Purpose Compost is a bad idea - but hold your horses.
 Mixing this with the correct amount of perlite, sand, or grit will ensure that even succulents can thrive in it.
 For each of the following images, have a look at the textures and ratios of each ingredient.